dianamatkava/aws-hands-on/aws-vpc-hands-on/Readme.md

 ## Bastion Host

+Recap: A Bastion Host is an instance used to securely access instances in a private subnet by acting as a bridge, typically via SSH, without exposing private instances directly to the internet.

 - Create new EC2 instance in public subnet
 - Allow SSH access (SG) to Bastion Host
 - Allow SSH access (SG) of private instance from Bastion Host **private IP**